tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 x x x ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The occurence of `X` inside the second inserted binding is thus seen as a recursion, not as a reference to the `X` of the parent environment.
+The occurrence of `X` inside the second inserted binding is thus seen as a recursion, not as a reference to the `X` of the parent environment.

 Similarly, in presence of a series of binding related by mutual recursion: